dustinpfister/blog_posts/_posts/js-array.md

 ```

 ### 7.8 - test if every element in an array meets a condition

+The array every method is one of two methods that have to do with testing if all or some of the elements in an array meet a given condition or not.
+The every method is the method that will only return true of all elements in the array meet a given condition while the some method is what will return true of just one element in the array meets the given condition.

 ```js
 let a = [1, 2, 3, 4],